paoloironhack/dataptams2020/labs/module_1/Data-Cleaning/README.md

 ## Deliverables

-- `main.ipynb` with your responses to each of the questions above.
+- `main.ipynb` with your responses to each of the questions.

 ## Resources